TildaDares/riteshop/README.md

 - Run `cd riteshop-fe/` to navigate into the project folder.
 - Run `npm i` to install all the packages.
 - Copy the contents of the `env.example` file and rename to `.env`.
 You can change the values to setup your own configuration.
-- Run the development server `npm run dev`
+- Run the development server `npm run dev`.
+This command will automatically run your app on http://localhost:3000/

 The backend app of this project can be found [here](https://gitlab.com/deimosdev/internships/se/projects/mathilda-riteshop/riteshop-be).